xrsheffield/website-1/content/_index.md

 description: Sheffield Extinction Rebellion  promotes non-violent direct action & civil disobedience for action on the climate & ecological crisis.
 ---
 There is lots going on, of course, globally, across the UK and here in Sheffield as the abysmal COP process takes us further into crisis.
-And that means lots of opportunities to get involved, shine a light and make some noise in a whole variety of ways; read on to find something that lands with your concerns and energies.
+And that means lots of opportunities to get involved, shine a light and make some noise in a whole variety of ways - read on to find something that lands with your concerns and energies.

 This seems like the right time to re-visit the XR Solemn Intention statement which I first heard read aloud on a roadblock in Parliament Square: